- Often mistaken for the other, ravens and crows are different species of the same genus.

 - The two birds vary greatly in size, with ravens being much larger.

 - Ravens and crows also live in different habitats.

 Crows and ravens are often confused with each other.
-In a comparison of them, there are enough similarities in physical features and terminology to believe they are interchangeable.
-But there are differences in their behavior and specific body parts, which you can only recognize through observation even from a distance.
+In a comparison, there are enough similarities in physical features and terminology to believe that these birds are, in fact, the same.
+However, there are key differences in their behavior and specific body parts, which you can only recognize through observation even from a distance.
 Each bird also inhabits different areas and has its own symbolism in various mythologies.

 They are in fact two different species of the genus Corvus, making them both corvids.
 Although the comparison is generally true between all crows and ravens, for the sake of simplicity, the differences will be mainly between the common raven and the American crow.
 Let’s make an in-depth comparison below!

 |Size||The size of a rock pigeon||The size of a red-tailed hawk|